codatio/codat-docs/docs/underwriting/setting-up.md

 import TabItem from "@theme/TabItem";

 ### 🚀 In this section, you will...
-* Create your Codat account,
+* Create your Codat account
-* Enable the Assess product,
+* Enable the Assess product
-* Configure webhooks,
+* Configure webhooks
-* Set up your local environment, and
+* Set up your local environment
-* Run the demo app.
+* Run the demo app

 ### <input type="checkbox" unchecked/> Create a Codat account